mef51/frbgui/notes.md

 >> wrap around: B046
 >> should work: B076

 The waterfall for B046 looks good in GUI but looks wrapped around in the PDF, and the fit looks better on the PDF..
-This suggest that the waterfall displayed is not the one that gets fit!
+This suggest that the waterfall displayed is not the one that gets fit! >> fixed now

+B047: Its fine, the corrs that don't fit are all positive sloped (i checked the spreadsheet). no need to redo, maybe exclude
+B059: wrapping, maybe exclude its too round
+B062: bad, dont know how to improve the fit, i think its ok, theres a bright core but the measurement seems to line up with the burst
+B093_b: wide, ellipse looks fine in gui, check in pdf
+B106: wide, ellipse looks fine in gui, check in pdf
+B076: tried several times, it doesnt

 >> Li:
 >> strange…: M01_0111
 >> Can’t the waterfalls be cleaned a little more?

+Cleaned the pdf with a subtract bg.
+M01_0111 looks good after cleanup

 >> Li-waiting times:
 >> two sub-bursts: M01_0103, M01_0415_b, M01_0576_b, M01_0630(?)

+M01_0103: Unsplittable
+M01_0415_b: lets try, it worked great
+M01_0576_b: very tight maybe worth a shot >> worked out well M01_0630(?): maybe >> split great!

 >> bad fit: M01_0630, M01_0826

+M01_0826: Same display bug as B093_b and B106

 >> M01_0163_a is hard to see
 >> What’s wrong with M01_1180?
 It should work…

+M01_0163_a: zooming in helps
+M01_1180: it does work, maybe an old version? also the helpers are missing

 * Outliers from Figure 1:
 	* R1_B14 >> bad fit